Canada Visitor Visa

 You need either a visitor visa or a transit visa when transiting through Canada, depending on how long you’ll stay in the country and the mode of entry.

-You need a visitor if you’re staying in the country for more than 48 hours during your travel.
+You need a visitor visa if you’re staying in the country for more than 48 hours during your travel.
 A visitor visa is also required for crossing the Canadian bother by land or sea.
 Only US citizens are exempted.

 A transit visa is sufficient if you’re staying in Canada for less than 48 hours while travelling or boarding a connecting international flight at a Canadian airport.